ritwikmishra/transmucores/README.md

 # TransMuCoRes
-This respository contains the source code and model checkpoints for the paper "Multilingual Coreference Resolution in Low-resource South Asian Languages" accepted at LREC-COLING 2024
+This respository contains the source code and model checkpoints for the paper [Multilingual Coreference Resolution in Low-resource South Asian Languages](https://aclanthology.org/2024.lrec-main.1031/)

 ## Dataset